vipul1231/vipul1231/README.md

-- 👋 Hi, I’m @vipul1231
+- 👋 Hi, I’m Vipul Tiwari, Programmer with 13 years of experience.
-- 👀 I’m interested in architecture, software designs, problem solving, algorithm and data structures
+- 👀 I’m interested in architecture, software designs, problem solving, algorithm and data structures.
-- 🌱 I’m currently learning python and data science
 - 💞️ I’m looking to collaborate on any open source technology contribution.
-- 📫 How to reach me at https://www.linkedin.com/in/vipul-tiwari/
+- 📫 How to reach me at https://www.linkedin.com/in/vipul-tiwari

 <!---
 vipul1231/vipul1231 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.